 From 2020 to Present

-This is a gallery of recent works completed along with a story inspiration behind each piece.
-Most of these works are highly detailed, meditative, and take upwards of 80+ hours to complete.
-The work shown here may be experimental, using new techniques and medium but always in my own unique aesthetic.
-Enjoy.
+This is a collection of recent works accompanied by a story or inspiration behind each piece.
+Most of these works on paper are highly detailed, meditative, and take upwards of 80+ hours to complete.
+The work shown here may be experimental, using new techniques and medium, but always in my own unique aesthetic.

 Watercolor on 300lb Cold Press Arches Watercolor Paper.

 8” H x 8” W. Unframed. © 2021 Kristin Maija Peterson I 950 USD

 ABOUT THIS PIECE

 Inspiration is everywhere and often it shows up at my feet.
 There where I stand, I will find an assortment of organisms, all living together among minerals and matter that falls from the trees.
 To the casual observer, it may look like nothing, just weeds, and moss growing on rocks.
 To me, they are like “Tiny Universes.”

 From the little I know about mosses, I understand when looking at their soft, bright green patches, I’m probably witnessing more than one species of moss co-mingling, although they could be in fierce competition with each other over resources.